 There is not really a way around building links to your website if you want it to rank well in search.
-It’s ok to have well-designed link building campaigns but you also need to have ways of attracting natural links.
+It’s ok to get well-designed link building services but you also need to have ways of attracting natural links.
 Lawyers can still supplement more aggressive tactics by making really great content on their own websites.

 Creating viral videos is an excellent way to attract links to both your website and your Youtube channel.
 Links have a bearing on where your videos rank just like they do on your website.
 Embedding a viral video on your blog or a web page can also attract links.

 Making good videos that people will link to is often a balance between getting the exposure you want and staying true to your law firm’s image or brand.
 A great example of a video that is getting tons of links (many of them on Reddit) is Bryan Wilson the “Texas Law Hawk”.

 The video itself (and others he has made) are extremely outlandish and comical.
 They do contain sparse legal tips but for the most part they are made for shock and entertainment value.

 While it might not be wise to shift your entire video strategy to emulate something like this, having fun with a couple videos could get you some earned links to your website.